burrowers/garble/README.md

 Finally, the tool requires the use of the `-trimpath` build flag, to ensure the binary doesn't include paths from the current filesystem.

+### Options

+By default, the tool garbles the packages under the current module.
+If not running in module mode, then only the main package is garbled.
+To specify what packages to garble, set `GOPRIVATE`, documented at `go help module-private`.

 ### Caveats

 Most of these can improve with time and effort.
 The purpose of this section is